 Treatment, which depends largely on the type of diabetic retinopathy you have and how severe it is, is geared to slowing or stopping progression of the condition.

 Early diabetic retinopathy

-It may also be helpful to work with your diabetes doctor (endocrinologist) to find out if there are any additional steps you can take to improve your diabetes management.
-The good news is that when diabetic retinopathy is in the mild or moderate stage, good blood sugar control can usually slow the progression of diabetic retinopathy.
+Work with your diabetes doctor (endocrinologist) to determine if there are ways to improve your diabetes management.
+When diabetic retinopathy is mild or moderate, good blood sugar control can usually slow the progression.

 Advanced diabetic retinopathy

 Researchers are studying new treatments for diabetic retinopathy, including medications that may help prevent abnormal blood vessels from forming in the eye.
-Some of these medications are injected directly into the eye to treat existing swelling or abnormal blood vessels.
-These treatments appear promising, but they haven't been studied in long-term trials yet.
+Some of these medications are injected directly into the eye to treat swelling or abnormal blood vessels.
+These treatments appear promising, but more study is needed.

 March 20, 2015

 - Diabetic retinopathy.
 National Eye Institute. http://www.nei.nih.gov/health/diabetic/retinopathy.asp.
 Accessed Jan.
 5, 2015.

 - Standards of medical care in diabetes — 2014.
 American Diabetes Association.
 Diabetes Care.
 2014;37(suppl):S14.